felddy/weewx-docker/README.md

 ### Run ###

 The easiest way to start the container is to create a `docker-compose.yml` similar to the following.
+If you use a serial port to connect to your weather station, make sure the container has permissions to access the port.
+The uid/gid can be set using the environment variables below.

 Modify any paths or devices as needed:

 ```yaml
 ---